cedarbdd/cedar/README.markdown

     #define HC_SHORTHAND
     #import <OCHamcrest/OCHamcrest.h>

-Pivotal also has a fork of a GitHub import of the OCHamcrest codebase (http://github.com/pivotal/OCHamcrest).
+Pivotal also has a fork of a [GitHub import of the OCHamcrest codebase](http://github.com/pivotal/OCHamcrest).
 This fork contains our iPhone-specific static framework target.

 ## Mocks and stubs

 Cedar works fine with OCMock.
-You can download and use the OCMock framework (http://www.mulle-kybernetik.com/software/OCMock/).
-Pivotal also has a fork of a GitHub import of the OCMock codebase (http://github.com/pivotal/OCMock), which contains our iPhone-specific static framework target.
+You can download and use the [OCMock framework](http://www.mulle-kybernetik.com/software/OCMock/).
+Pivotal also has a fork of a [GitHub import of the OCMock codebase](http://github.com/pivotal/OCMock), which contains our iPhone-specific static framework target.

 ## Pending specs